StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 12/08/2020 - Cstadther - Refactored _updateObject function into new actor helper class
 - 11/08/2020 - Esrin - Bugfix to the modifiers template to ensure all modifiers are stored as data-dtype="Number" to avoid type errors such as string concatenation instead of Math() addition.
 - 11/08/2020 - Esrin - Changed ActorFFG prepareData() method to prepareDerivedData() to match the new 0.7.1 best practice workflow.
 - 11/08/2020 - Esrin - Update to declare the default Roll method as per 0.7.1 Foundry changes.